"Me Too" Evidence in Employment Litigation: Pursuing Admission or Exclusion of Propensity Evidence

 - Strategies for pursuing exclusion of "me too" evidence

 The panel will review these and other key issues:

-- What factors does the trial court consider when determining whether to admit or exclude "me too" evidence?
+- What factors do trial courts consider when determining whether to admit or exclude "me too" evidence?

 - What are some considerations and best practices for counsel pursuing the admissibility of "me too" evidence?